This post was updated on February 12, 2021. It was originally published on May 19, 2020.

 If your family’s financial situation has changed drastically due to the financial crisis brought on by the COVID-19 pandemic, you may be wondering how that impacts your ability to qualify for scholarships, grants, work-study, and student loans.

-Whether or not you’ve filled out financial aid applications like the Free Application for Federal Student Aid (FAFSA) or College Scholarship Service (CSS) profile, you can still take some additional steps to get financial help for the 2020-21 academic year!
+Whether or not you’ve filled out financial aid applications like the Free Application for Federal Student Aid (FAFSA) or College Scholarship Service (CSS) Profile, you can still take some additional steps to get financial help for the 2021-2022 academic year!

 If You’ve Already Filled Out Financial Aid Applications